 Prospect your farm neighborhood and be remembered by your past clients in real estate

-With the Fourth of July holiday, fast approaching now is the perfect time to think about what type of promotion you might do for your real estate clients.
+With the Fourth of July holiday, fast approaching is the perfect time to think about what type of promotion you might do for your real estate clients.
+Small American flags might be a great idea to promote the holiday and your business.

 You have several options if you want to do a “touch” of your past real estate clients.